Do you mean “ants” or “ANTS!”?

 Call a pro or 2 (or 3)

 Get a diagnosis and an estimate from them all.
 We recommend Jack Fitzgerald (Treeco Tree Service) at 281-356-2754.
 Ask your friends, neighbors and coworkers for other references.
 Remember, just because the truck says tree service…it doesn’t mean they know what they are doing.
 (Sort of like anyone who has a truck and a shovel thinks they are landscapers).
 Ask how long they have been in business.
 Ask for references and call them.
 Ask to see proof of insurance.
+You can check at Miller Hanover Insurance agency to manage your auto, home, and personal insurance policies and fulfill all your insurance needs like mobile home insurance and many more.
 Now is a great time to get an estimate on having your trees trimmed and to get on a their schedule.
 If your tree does have a bigger issue than just ants, a pro is money well spent.
 Trees are valuable and unless you know what you’re doing, you or some one could get hurt.
 You also don’t want to cut down a tree needlessly.
 They will tell you what you can do to for the long-term health of your trees and how much they add value to your property.